The Historic Villages of Shirakawa-go & Gokayama (UNESCO) Traditional houses in picturesque villages

 Head to the observatory at the site of Ogimachi Castle and view the whole of Shirakawa-go Ogimachi village, a cluster of 59 houses, from above.
 This upland vantage point is perfect for a panoramic view of the gassho-style village in the verdure of spring, the tinted leaves of autumn or the snows of winter.
 You can enter Wada House and Nagase House in Ogimachi village to see how people lived long ago.

 Tour the houses

-When planning your trip to Gokayama , consider visiting Ainokura Village where 24 houses stand in front of a background of mountains, or Suganuma Village with its nine houses—two of which were built during the Edo period (1603-1867).
+When planning your trip to Gokayama , consider visiting Ainokura Village where 20 houses stand in front of a background of mountains, or Suganuma Village with its nine houses.
 Designated as Important Cultural Assets, consider a trip to the three main houses of Murakami House—where the head of the family relates the history of Gokayama to visitors as they sit around the open hearth—Haba House, that retains the most well-preserved gassho structure with very little renovation, and Iwase House—which is the largest gassho-style house in Gokayama with five floors and an interior constructed of zelkova wood.

 How to Get There

-Access Gokayama in around one hour 45 minutes by Kaetsunou bus— get off at the Ainokuraguchi bus stop.
+Access Gokayama : Access Gokayama: The Kaetsunou bus from Takaoka Station stops at Gokayama (80 minutes).
+Get off at either the Suganuma or Gassho-no-Sato bus stop.
 It takes about 40 minutes to JR Takaoka station from Toyama Airport by shuttle bus.

 * The information on this page may be subject to change due to COVID-19.